FoenixRetro/junior-emulator/README.md

 The address can be a single letter ; B (Basic ROM Location) X (Basic Code Location) M (Monitor Location) S (Sprites Location) - note the monitor loads to the equivalent of E000 to needs to be 8k in length..

-e.g. ./jr256 basic.rom@b	dummy.code@x - the make run option/
+e.g. ./jr256 basic.rom@b

-The kernal simply initialises and jumps to $8000.
-So this line loads the BASIC rom to $8000 and a dummy to $3000 (because the kernal has no save and load at the moment, the source code is loaded into memory at boot - this is just an end of file marker)
+The kernal simply initialises and jumps to $8040.
+So this line loads the BASIC rom to $8000 (there is a header from 8000-803F)

 It is possible to override the start address by having boot@1000 (say) in the line - which will cause it to jump to $1000.
 This address is in the 6502 space.

 To track calls and returns use the command line option 'track'

-To run from flash, use the command line option 'flash'

 STATE
 =====